Anteverted Uterus & Pregnancy – Is It Normal?

 Can You Get Pregnant With an Anteverted Uterus?

 It was believed that a woman with an anteverted uterus could not get pregnant.
 However, recent advancements suggest otherwise.
-The tilting of the uterus is nowhere related to a woman’s fertility.
-This is because the passage the sperm covers through the uterus and the further process of fertilization has no connection with the orientation of the uterus.
+The tilting of the uterus is nowhere related to a woman’s fertility (1) (3).
+This is because the passage the sperm covers through the uterus and the further process of fertilisation has no connection with the orientation of the uterus.

 If a woman is pregnant and the uterus tilt is beyond a specific limit, she may experience discomfort and pain while emptying her bladder.
 If a pregnant woman has an anteverted uterus, she must visit a gynaecologist to experience severe back pain or irritations in the abdominal region.

 An interesting fact that may surprise you is that when a woman with an anteverted uterus is pregnant, her baby bump becomes visible sooner than expected.
-It could be visible even before she completes her 12 weeks into pregnancy.
+In some cases, an anteverted uterus pregnancy bump can occur even before 12 weeks of gestation.

 How Is an Anteverted Uterus Diagnosed?

-An anteverted uterus can be diagnosed using the following two methods:
+An anteverted uterus can be diagnosed using the following two methods (3):

 How Can You Get Pregnant Faster With Anteverted Uterus?